 How does it work?

-This ‘Acceptance of Commission’ is based on a template provided by the AOI and includes all the important information relating the commissioned illustration and it’s agreed usage.
-The client is not required to sign the document, the fact they have received it and not queried anything is enough for the illustrator to proceed.
+This Illustrator Commissioner Agreement includes all the important information relating the commissioned illustration and it’s agreed usage.
+As the client, you are not required to sign the document, but the fact you have received it and not queried anything is enough for the illustrator to proceed.
 However, as with any contract, it is important to read it(!) - It provides the opportunity for you to flag up any potential problems or concerns relating to the stated usage before any work is done, therefore hopefully saving any issues or confusion later.

 How do I know what sort of licence I need?